 9. Viewing Art in the Park

-Those that appreciate scavenger hunts, fun selfie opportunities, or unique art will want to explore Art in the Park, a collection of 40 sculptures scattered around the Lodge.
+Those who appreciate scavenger hunts, fun selfie opportunities, or unique art will want to explore Art in the Park, a collection of 40 sculptures scattered around the Lodge.
 Many of the pieces contribute to the largest collection of chain saw art in Illinois.

 The walking tour takes about an hour and the exhibit is free.
 Pick up a self-guided tour map available throughout the Lodge.